gatity/camunda-csharp-client/csharp-client/docs/UserApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new UserApi(httpClient, config, httpClientHandler);
-            var id = id_example;  // string | Filter by user id (optional)
+            var id = "id_example";  // string | Filter by user id (optional)
-            var idIn = idIn_example;  // string | Filter by a comma-separated list of user ids. (optional) var firstName = firstName_example;  // string | Filter by the first name of the user.
-Exact match. (optional) var firstNameLike = firstNameLike_example;  // string | Filter by the first name that the parameter is a substring of. (optional) var lastName = lastName_example;  // string | Filter by the last name of the user.
-Exact match. (optional) var lastNameLike = lastNameLike_example;  // string | Filter by the last name that the parameter is a substring of. (optional) var email = email_example;  // string | Filter by the email of the user.
-Exact match. (optional) var emailLike = emailLike_example;  // string | Filter by the email that the parameter is a substring of. (optional) var memberOfGroup = memberOfGroup_example;  // string | Filter for users which are members of the given group. (optional) var memberOfTenant = memberOfTenant_example;  // string | Filter for users which are members of the given tenant. (optional) var potentialStarter = potentialStarter_example;  // string | Only select Users that are potential starter for the given process definition. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+            var idIn = "idIn_example";  // string | Filter by a comma-separated list of user ids. (optional) var firstName = "firstName_example";  // string | Filter by the first name of the user.
+Exact match. (optional) var firstNameLike = "firstNameLike_example";  // string | Filter by the first name that the parameter is a substring of. (optional) var lastName = "lastName_example";  // string | Filter by the last name of the user.
+Exact match. (optional) var lastNameLike = "lastNameLike_example";  // string | Filter by the last name that the parameter is a substring of. (optional) var email = "email_example";  // string | Filter by the email of the user.
+Exact match. (optional) var emailLike = "emailLike_example";  // string | Filter by the email that the parameter is a substring of. (optional) var memberOfGroup = "memberOfGroup_example";  // string | Filter for users which are members of the given group. (optional) var memberOfTenant = "memberOfTenant_example";  // string | Filter for users which are members of the given tenant. (optional) var potentialStarter = "potentialStarter_example";  // string | Only select Users that are potential starter for the given process definition. (optional) var sortBy = "userId";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional)